Tao Sun

 Research Focus

-Focused Ultrasound, Ultrasound Imaging, Neuroimaging, Drug Delivery, Immunomodulation and Immunoengineering, Gliomblastoma, Alzheimer’s Disease
+Focused Ultrasound, Immunoengineering, Immunomodulation, Ultrasound Imaging, Neuroimaging, Drug Delivery, Gliomblastoma, Alzheimer’s Disease

 About

-Tao Sun is an Assistant Professor of Bioengineering and a core member of Institute of Chemical Imaging of Living Systems (CILS) at Northeastern University.
-He joined Northeastern in January 2023 after postdoctoral trainings from Brigham and Women’s Hospital and Harvard Engineering School (Bioengineering), and an Instructor role with Harvard Medical School.
+Dr. Tao Sun is an Assistant Professor of Bioengineering and a core faculty member of the Institute for Chemical Imaging of Living Systems (CILS) at Northeastern University.
+He joined Northeastern in 2023 following postdoctoral training at Brigham and Women’s Hospital and the Harvard School of Engineering and Applied Sciences (Bioengineering), where he later served as an Instructor at Harvard Medical School.

-Tao has received many recognitions for his scientific contributions to the fields of focused ultrasound, drug delivery, cancer immunoengineering, and neuroimaging.
-He is a recipient of the Young Investigator Awards from Focused Ultrasound Foundation (2022) and Acoustical Society of America (2021).
-Some of his first-author works were published in high-profile journals including PNAS, Journal of Controlled Release, Applied Physics Letters, Advanced Drug Delivery Reviews, and were featured in mainstream science and technology media including WIRED, Science Daily, and Medical Xpress.
+Dr. Sun is widely recognized for his pioneering work at the intersection of focused ultrasound, drug delivery, cancer immunoengineering, and neuroimaging.
+He is the recipient of several prestigious honors and awards, including the NIH NIGMS R35 Maximizing Investigators’ Research Award (MIRA), the Young Investigator Award from the Focused Ultrasound Foundation (2022), and the Acoustical Society of America (2021).
+His interdisciplinary research has been published in leading journals such as PNAS, Science Translational Medicine, Advanced Materials, Journal of Controlled Release, Applied Physics Letters, and Advanced Drug Delivery Reviews.
+His work has also been featured in major science and technology outlets, including WIRED, Science Daily, and Medical Xpress.

 Education